Rate of Return: Average Isn’t Real

 But finding the truth is often much harder than it appears.
 Searching for the real rate of return can be like battling optical illusions of smoke and mirrors.

-Fund managers, the media, and marketing literature for stock performance proclaim average returns.
-You’d think that numbers and math would be impossible to manipulate to fabricate a story different from reality.
-However, every day, average yields are cited as some kind of absolute, predictive authority, assuming the clout that they have no right to take.
+Fund managers, the media, and wall street proclaim average rates.
+Every day, average yields are cited as some kind of absolute, predictive authority, assuming the clout that they have no right to take.

-It’s not fair to you, the one who wants to take control of your financial life and direct your outcomes.
 You need truth in your financial decision-making.
-Instead of staking your financial future on the shifting sand of average returns, it’s time you recognize them for the imposter they are, the ghost in the market, a mirage that means nothing at all.
+Instead of staking your financial future on the shifting sand of average returns, it’s time you recognize them for the imposter they are.

 What We’ll Cover